Burkina Faso military government suspends broadcast of France's RFI radio | Law-Order

 Burkina Faso's military government has suspended the broadcast of France's RFI radio in the Sahel West African state over what it said were false reports and giving voice to Islamist militants, a statement from the government said on Saturday.

 The statement said RFI on Saturday broadcast a message from a leader of a militant group in which he threatened the population.
-State-owned Radio France Internationale, usually referred to as RFI, was not immediately available to comment when contacted by Reuters.
-RFI Afrique radio has one of the largest footprint across French-speaking Africa.
+State-owned Radio France Internationale, usually referred to as RFI, did not immediately reply to a request for comment when contacted by Reuters.
+RFI Afrique radio has one of the largest footprints across French-speaking Africa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)